Diptonil/raging-coffee/README.md

   - [x] The Logging API
   - [ ] The Regex API
 - [ ] The Spring Framework
-  - [ ] Introduction: First Basic Project
+  - [ ] Introduction: First Basic Todo Project

 <p align="right">(<a href="#top">Top</a>)</p>